 - as a part-time student.
 College students are permitted to take up to 16 credits on a part-time basis toward the degree.
-No more than 8 credits/two courses may be taken in a given semester.
+No more than two courses, for no more than eight credits, may be taken in a given semester.

 - Students with a cumulative GPA of less than 2.000 may not take any classes during summer, fall, spring or any inter-session terms away from U.Va.

-- Students with a cumulative GPA of greater than 2.000 may attend Summer Session elsewhere; they must complete the appropriate Transfer of Credit Form (.pdf).
+- Students with a cumulative GPA of greater than 2.000 may attend Summer Session elsewhere; they must have the courses approved by the College Transfer Credit Evaluator by completing the Request for Transfer of Credit Form (pdf).

 - Any student whose enrollment is blocked due to low hours will not be permitted to register until they have verified by official transcript that they have earned the appropriate number of credits.

 - Students entering from secondary school must complete the requirements for the Baccalaureate degree within eight regular (fall, spring) semesters.